yurusanP/cp/src/d02/cf1793/notes.md

 > Consider a circular array whose each neighbor is exactly off by 1.
 >
-> Given the sum of local min and max, give a possible shortest array.
+> Given the sum of local mins and sum of local maxes, give a possible shortest array.

 Note that the local minimums and maximums alternates.